gnello/in-memory-file-storage-server/README.md

 ```

 ## Client
-This project provides a simple client that make you able to use the server.
+This project provides a simple client that makes you able to use the server.
+The client connection to the server is
+active for as long as it takes to process the options provided, when all the options have been processed the connection
+is close.
 The usage is shown below:

 ```text
 Usage: main [options]